rafikk/halfshell/README.md

 you to use a blur parameter (from 0-1) which will apply the same proportion of blurring to each image size.

+##### auto_orient

+If set to true, the image processor will respect EXIF rotation data.
+A common case are photos taken with a camera (eg: iPhone, digital camera) in landscape mode.
+The built-in gyroscope will embed rotation data in the image via EXIF.

+Disabled by default.

 ### Routes

 The `routes` block is a mapping of route patterns to route configuration values.